Feeling overwhelmed can stump even the most productive of us. We can’t expect ourselves to do everything all the time.

 I am reading an excellent book right now by Dr. Sheryl Ziegler called Mommy Burnout: How to Reclaim Your Life and Raise Healthier Children in the Process.
 I am long past the child rearing stage of my life, but I was intrigued by the title of this book.

 In her book, Dr Zeigler talks about the importance of community and friends.
 People you can do things with and share.
-She relates stories of moms who are overwhelmed by all the things they expect of themselves.
+She relates stories of moms who are feeling overwhelmed by all the things they expect of themselves.
 Often times those expectations were not realistic.

 Dr. Zeigler recommends cultivating friendships.
 Putting down your phone, talking with and listening to your friends.
 Be available to your friends and they will be available for you.